informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 In the Solidity code, the constructor is using an implicit parameter `msg.sender`, which is propagated from a user request by the Ethereum Virtual Machine.
-Quint does not have any built-in mechanism for reading the user input.
+Quint does not have any built-in mechanism for reading user input.
 Instead, Quint offers a very powerful mechanism of non-deterministic choice.
 This is exactly what we do with the following line of code: